 My favorite tax code was the Hong Kong tax code, which was a flat 15 on income and a flat 16 on corporate income, with a zero capital gains tax and a large exemption-71 percent of the people of Hong Kong do not pay the income tax, and they grow at 7.9-8 percent.
 They have had 27 years of budget surpluses.

 In my opinion, because of the visibility of that single rate, may

 In my opinion, because of the visibility of that single rate, may I say to the Chair, it is very difficult to raise it and very difficult to build in a lot of exemptions.
 So, for stability's sake, simplicity's sake, and fairness' sake, we came to the conclusion that all income should be taxed but once at a low rate.
-Pete says 19, I say 19 or 20.
+Pete says 19, I say 19 or tion was quite high in the past few years, it is coming down.